 Additionally, in coordination with the Washington Department of Transportation, the project raised State Route 14 three feet to bring it up to the Columbia River's 500 year flood stage.
 SR-14 also benefits from reduced flood risk from Gibbons Creek.

 The project also includes a new parking lot and amenities, viewing platforms, and adds more than a mile of trail to the Refuge’s trail system.

-Over the three years of construction, the project also creates 503 local family wage jobs and provide opportunities for thousands of local students and community members to volunteer and contribute to the project.
+Over the three years of construction, the project also generated 550 local family wage jobs and provided opportunities for thousands of local students and community members to volunteer and contribute to the project.